 How to go Patara, Turkey?

 Ancient Patara City is located at the village that has the same name with the ancient city.
 To reach ancient Patara and see the wonders of Lycian and Greek civilizations from Kalkan, you have to travel 18.5 kilometers to South with using D400 highway.
 After following to road for 20-30 minutes, you will reach the world famous ruins of Patara.
-And also the beach is two hours drive away from Dalaman airport.
+And also the beach is two hours drive away from Dalaman Airport.

 Patara is not only a historical place.
 There is also an astonishing beach that is called Patara Beach.
 Even if it's not located at the ancient city, you can reach there by following the same D400 coastal highway for 3.5 kilometers.
 The beach is located 17 kilometers west of Kalkan.
+Check out Patara holiday villas for a wonderful holiday in history and nature

 The Magnificent Ancient History of Patara